mlcommons/ck/ck2/README.md

 # Collective Mind toolkit (CM or CK2)

-We are developing the CM toolkit to help researchers and engineers automate their boring, repetitive and time-consuming tasks and let them focus on innovation when prototyping complex computational systems and deploying them in the real world.
+We are developing the CM toolkit to help researchers and engineers automate repetitive, ad-hoc and time-consuming tasks and let them focus on innovation when prototyping complex computational systems and deploying them in the real world.

 # Motivation